mscno/grpc-jwt/readme.md

 The package uses the [github.com/golang-jwt/jwt/v4](github.com/golang-jwt/jwt/v4) package for JWT validation, and the [github.com/MicahParks/keyfunc](github.com/MicahParks/keyfunc) package for key fetching and parsing jwks key sets.

+### Todos

+- Add support for symmetric keys and other algorithms
+- Add support for custom claims
+- Add support for storing the claims in the context for later use

 ## Installation

 ```bash